ajd98/kde/README.md

 This library requires Numpy, Scipy, and Cython.
 In addition, gcc is required for compilation.
 To install, run `make` from the directory in which this README file is found.

+CUDA installation requires the CUDA toolkit and has been tested with CUDA version 8.0.44 on GTX 1080 cards.
+To install the CUDA backend, run `make cuda` from the directory in which this README file is found.
+The CUDA backend may be used by passing the `cuda=True` keyword argument to the `evaluate` method of the KDE class.

 ## Use

 ### Kernel density estimation with arbitrary data